Three Girls (painting)

-Three Girls is a painting by Amrita Sher-Gil, an Indian artist.
-It was painted 1935; the first work to be painted by Sher-Gil after returning to India from Europe in 1934.
-Sometimes referred to as Group of Three Girls, the painting won the Gold Medal at the annual exhibition of the Bombay Art Society in 1937.
+Three Girls, also known as Group of Young Girls, is a painting by Hungarian-Indian artist Amrita Sher-Gil.
+It was painted in 1935 shortly after Sher-Gil returned to India from Europe in 1934.
+The painting won the Gold Medal at the annual exhibition of the Bombay Art Society in 1937.
 The painting was part of a batch sent to Nawab Salar Jang of Hyderabad who later rejected them all.

-Overview
+Composition

+The painting portrays the three daughters of Mahinder (Mahindro) Kaur (1897-1939), daughter of Sundar Singh Majithia, and Mangal Singh Mann of Koschera (1891-1966); Nirveer Kaur (Nairy) (1914-1975), Beant Kaur (1915-1990), and Harbhajan Kaur (Sando) (1919-1957).

+Interpretation

 The painting shows three colourfully dressed women contemplating a destiny they are unable to change.
 Amrita Sher-Gil did not sensualise her women but instead portrayed them as facing great adversity yet having the spirit to transcend a destiny that they were unable to change.